Scientific Name

 How to Grow and Care

 Cotyledons can be divided into two groups.
 One group consists of evergreen plants with a summer growing period.
-The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
+The other group comprises deciduous plants, splendidly magnificent with large, solid, fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.

-Cotyledons require a free-draining gritty mix and plenty of sunlight.
-They are tolerant of cool, frost-free conditions during the winter if kept dry.
+Cotyledons require a free-draining, gritty mix and plenty of sunlight.
+They tolerate cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.

 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
 Be careful of over-watering when they are deciduous.

-As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
+As succulents go, Cotyledons certainly are a rewarding garden and indoor subject, practically independent of irrigation in all but full desert conditions.
 However, they cannot survive poor light or bad drainage in the wet.

 See more at How to Grow and Care for Cotyledon.